 - o Iowa District Court, citing the Eighth Circuit's ruling in Reynolds, ruled that the 2020 Food Operation Trespass statute is constitutional. - O U.S. District Court for the Southern District of Iowa ruled that the 2019 agricultural production facility trespass law (Iowa Code § 717A.3B) to be a violation of the First Amendment.
 The Court followed the reasoning of the Tenth Circuit in Kelly and without analysis distinguished the Eighth Circuit ruling in Reynolds.
-This case is currently on appeal to the Eighth Circuit. - On September 26, 2022, the U.S. District Court for the Southern District of Iowa denied Defendant's Motion to Dismiss and granted Plaintiffs' motion for Summary Judgment.
+This case was appealed to the Eighth Circuit (see discussion below). - On September 26, 2022, the U.S. District Court for the Southern District of Iowa denied Defendant's Motion to Dismiss and granted Plaintiffs' motion for Summary Judgment.
 The Court held Iowa Code § 727.8A violated First Amendment rights to free speech in that compared to other criminal laws, it is insufficiently tailored compared to its burden on speech by only punishing a trespasser exercising a constitutional right.
-The court once again followed the reasoning of Kelly opining that in First Amendment protections for those who trespass there are two related by distinct concepts.
+The court once again followed the reasoning of Kelly, opining that in First Amendment protections for those who trespass there are two related but distinct concepts.
 The ability to exclude others from property is constitutionally permissible, by the criminal penalties for those persons' speech violations the First Amendment.
-This case is currently on appeal to the Eighth Circuit.
+This case was appealed to the Eighth Circuit (see discussion below).